voxpelli/webpage-webmentions/README.md

 ## Changelog

+### 0.6.1

+Updated dependencies to eg. address the [Open Redirect](https://nodesecurity.io/advisories/serve-static-open-redirect) security advisory on the `express`-submodule `serve-static`

 ### 0.6.0

 **Hosts needs to do a database migration**.
 People just using the embed are of course fine though – will never break an embed.